Joe Danger: Downloadable content

 Since the game's initial release, additional downloadable content has been made available.
 The first patch for the game, dubbed "The People's Patch", was released in August 2010 adding two features: the ability to upload video replays to YouTube and the ability to share customised courses with those not on the player's friends list.
 Their absence had been the source of early criticism by reviewers.
 Other additional features included custom soundtracks, new levels, and alternative costumes.
 The announcement of the game's expansion coincided with a level-designing competition in which the top five contestants won T-shirts and artwork.
 Murray said Hello were trying to respond to all suggestions from users, and that they would release a patch addressing "every concern we could".
 In November 2010, the team announced four new playable characters, each with a unique appearance and range of moves.

 2022 re-release

-The game was re-released on 27 January 2022 after Hello Games received an email that they said "broke our hearts", from the father of an autistic child, explaining how the game had become an enabling mechanism for his son's social interaction and a coping and reward mechanism for stressful situations, adding that due to changes to Apple's iOS operating system, the game would no longer run on modern devices.
-Hello Games said the message "broke our hearts and made us want to set things right", so they rebuilt the game as a "hobby project", upgrading the eight year old game to modern technology.
+The game was re-released on 27 January 2022 after Hello Games received an email from the father of an autistic child, explaining how the game had become an enabling mechanism for his son's social interaction and a coping and reward mechanism for stressful situations and adding that due to changes to Apple's iOS operating system, the game would no longer run on modern devices.
+Hello Games said the message "broke [their] hearts and made [them] want to set things right", so they rebuilt the game as a hobby project and upgraded the eight year old game to modern technology.